raspopov/po-localization/ReadMe.txt

 	compress.exe you_application.exe.09.po you_application.exe.09.p_

-Compressed files can be also inserted as resources (detected by magic number 'SZDD' at begining of file).
+Compressed files can be also inserted as resources (detected by magic number 'SZDD' at beginning of file).

 Library uses WinAPI LZExpand library (Lz32.dll) to handle compressed files.